mouseless/learn-nuxt/README.md

 ### Defining Properties

-To add properties to a component, add
+To add properties to a component, add the following script to the component.

 <script>

-// TODO: defineProps example.
+const props = defineProps({
+  propName: {
+    type: String,
+    default: null
+  }
+});

 <script/>

+Prop type and default value can be configured, also more properties can be added later on using this format.

 Demo is at [/demo/components/component-with-props](/demo/components/component-with-props)